Last Updated on

 Iraq is surrounded by Iran to the east.
 Kuwait is to the south and Saudi Arabia to the southwest.
 Jordan is to the west, Syria to the north-west and Turkey to the north.

-But currently, only the land borders between Kuwait, Iran and Iraq open for foreign travellers.
+But currently, only the land borders between Kuwait, Iran are open for foreign travellers.

 The land border between Turkey and Iraq is open, but you can NOT travel from the Kurdish Autonomous Region in the north to southern Iraq overland, but you can fly between them.